Cenote Diving

 A unique spectacle can be witnessed accompanying the first rains after the year’s dry season.

-The rainwater causing organic matter and dry leaves washing into the cenote cause tannins to dissolve into the cenote’s upper layer and create an otherworldly vision when diving through this layer.
+The rainwater causes organic matter and dry leaves to wash into the cenote causing tannins to dissolve into the cenote’s upper layer and create an otherworldly vision when diving through this layer.

 Cenote Carwash diving